ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 - Used to call ``restartDuck()`` when using a timer

 ``void imAlive(void *)``
-- Used to send a '1' over LoRa on a timer to signify the device is still on and functional.
+- Used to send a "Health Quack" over LoRa on a timer to signify the device is still on and functional.

 ``String duckMac(boolean format)``
 - Returns the MAC address of the device.
 Using ``true`` as an argument will return the MAC address formatted using ':'